 We have been renovating our house over the last number of years and while the inside is nearing completion, an equally challenging task is next on the agenda……the outside spaces.
-Neither of us are green fingered and the thought of tackling the overgrown mess outside fills me with such dread that I have been frantically googling garden services.
+Neither of us are green fingered and the thought of tackling the overgrown mess outside fills me with such dread.
 We definitely need some expert intervention on this one even for some consultancy.
 One key proviso for me a safe and fun environment for the kids.
 I decided what better to do than to reach other so my fellow blogger to see what they have done with their gardens.

 First up some great tips around keeping the area itself safe and enclosed.
 Elizabeth from The Homemakers Journal had some great suggestions in terms of basic safety, keeping the tools and equipment in separate storage areas.
 Also crucially and a very important consideration, keep all sprays and fertilisers out of reach of little hands (and animals).
 Jo from Cup of Toast also highlighted the importance of keeping hazards out the way, I love her suggestion of giving the kids their own shed that way they are contained and away from potential hazards or even escaping!